 So where did this phrase come from?

 There are many theories, but I’ll give you one of my favorites.
-And that is from English Pubs in the seventeenth century.
-Back then, like now, bartenders kept a close watch on how much alcohol their customers were drinking… that is to say they were watching their Pints and Quarts.
+And that is from English Pubs in the Read the rest of this entry »

 Here’s another way to play the Microsoft trade for investors familiar with American style options (which can be exercised at any time before expiration date).

 You can sell puts on Microsoft stock to generate income.
 Selling puts can be a lucrative way to invest, and interesting, too, because you make money by trying to NOT own the stock.
 And Microsoft is a good candidate to generate this kind of income by selling puts on their stock – over and over again.

 At a current price of around $31.89 a share, you can Read the rest of this entry »

 Is Microsoft still a good investment?
 Or is it the beginning of the end for the software company?

 Are they about to go the way of the Dodo bird?
 Or Eastman Kodak?
 Or Wang Labs – one of the biggest office computer makers of the eighties – long since sunk without a trace.